Tuesday, October 24, 2017

 By collectively providing the space for accommodations, whether it’s digital alternatives to print materials or the use of preferred pronouns, we become more inclusive.
 We should deliberately plan to flexibly accommodate all needs across all settings.
 My hope is that it becomes our cultural norm to abstain from assumptions and ask for preferences by always offering the option for accommodation.

 In practice, this involves welcoming the conversation.
 Had this committee leader sent an agenda or activity description to the committee in advance, I would have shared my need for accommodation.
 Had he opened the activity by asking if anyone would benefit from alternative formats, I would have shared my need for accommodation.
-By asking the questions and formalizing the opportunity, accommodations are more likely to be provided.
+Asking the questions and formalizing the opportunity ensures accommodations are more likely to be provided.
 Instead, without the space for accommodating, I made frequent feeble and ignored requests.

 I genuinely believe those around me simply did not expect someone to be unable to participate in this activity.
 They could not comprehend the meaning in my statement “I cannot see.”
 They likely assume someone blind or deaf has to look a certain way.
 With no marker of my difference, how could I actually be disabled?
 Or, perhaps they think someone blind or deaf wouldn’t even be in the room.
 If I really couldn’t see, how am I in graduate school?
 How did I independently navigate to the meeting location?
 In any case, this ignorance propagates the underrepresentation of people with differences in ability.
 This ignorance stems from privilege, and has the potential to exclude the exact voices that we, especially in this case, strive to include.